Tigers place three on AP All-America first team

-Clemson quarterback Trevor Lawrence headlines The Associated Press preseason All-America team presented by Regions Bank .
+CLEMSON, S.C.
+(AP) – Clemson quarterback Trevor Lawrence headlines The Associated Press preseason All-America team presented by Regions Bank.

 He has two teammates from the top-ranked Tigers with him on the first team.